klepas/ozlockcon.com/faq.md

 <small>Source: A.C.
 Hobbs, *Locks and Safes: The Construction of Locks*.
 London, 1853.</small>

 <small>[Courtesy of [<abbr title="The Open Organisation Of Lockpickers">TOOOL</abbr>](http://toool.us/).]</small>

+## Access for all

+OzSecCon is committed to including all people from all backgrounds and walks of life.
+If for some reason, you find yourself in need of financial assistance, OzSecCon may be able to provide you with a discounted or free ticket for the event depending on your situation.

+If you wish to apply for this, we ask that you submit your information to the [following form](https://goo.gl/forms/CHiFFYLR4KrXoaxz1).